asmak9/CSVLibraryAK.Core/README.md

 # C#.Net Core Import/Export CSV Library
 **CSVLibraryAK.Core** provides CSV import and export feature in C#.NET Core using **Datatable** as primary data structure.
 You can install this library via Nuget packages.
-You can use this library into your any C#.NET Core project that supports Datatable data structure.
+You can use this library into your any **C#.NET Core 3.1 or above framework supported** project that supports Datatable data structure.
 This library imports CSV file with or without header and with any number of columns into C#.NET Core Datatable structure.
 The import function will automatically detects the number of columns of the CSV file.
 Export method will export your data from C#.NET Core Datatable data structure to .csv format file.

 ### Nuget Installation Version 1.0.0: https://www.nuget.org/packages/CSVLibraryAK.Core/